Uttarakhand women's cricket team

 The Uttarakhand women's cricket team is an Indian domestic cricket team representing the Indian state of Uttarakhand.
-The team has represented the state in Women's Senior One Day Trophy (List A) and Women's Senior T20 Trophy (T20).
+The team has represented the state in Senior Women's One-Day Trophy (List A) and Senior Women's T20 Trophy (T20).
 They reached the finals of both tournaments in the 2023–24 season, but were the runners-up in both finals.